iyobo/goreactus/readme.md

 # GoReactus:
 An Activity SPA built with Go (REST API backend) and React.
 Bundled with webpack.
+Created by Iyobo Eki.

+To reduce the number of moving-part dependencies, goreactus uses a mock DB model to store data in memory.
+Beego is the framework used to create the backend API.

 ## How to run in dev mode